Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,pa) for p at least 5 and a>1

-We start with some restrictions of simple $\PSL_2(q)$-modules to $\PSL_2(p)$.
-This is needed because we often understand the action of $\PSL_2(p)$ on the minimal or adjoint modules completely.
+We also require some restrictions of simple $\PSL_2(p^a)$-modules to $\PSL_2(p)$.
+This is needed because we often understand the action of $\PSL_2(p)$ on the minimal or adjoint modules completely, and want to extend a module for $\PSL_2(p)$ to a module for $\PSL_2(p^a)$.
 We consider modules of dimension at most $56$ to include the minimal modules of $F_4$, $E_6$ and $E_7$.
 We use Proposition \ref{prop:tensorproductsl2p} to compute the restrictions of modules for $\SL_2(p^a)$ to $\SL_2(p)$.
-Since $v(E_7)=75$ we only list restrictions for $p^a\leq 150$ and dimension up to $56$.
+We list restrictions for $p^a\leq 150$ and dimension up to $56$, as this is all we will need.